-Undertake an assessment of the overall impacts of the development on the environment after allowing for the implementation of proposed avoidance and mitigation measures.
+An assessment of the overall impacts of the development on the environment after allowing for the implementation of proposed avoidance and mitigation measures should be provided.
 This should include an evaluation of the significance of impacts, the potential for emissions to cause environmental and health impacts, comparison with current environmental conditions (for existing activities) and with State, national and international regulations, and standards.
-If applicable, include the reasons why avoidance or mitigation of impacts cannot be reasonably achieved.
+If applicable, the reasons why avoidance or mitigation of impacts cannot be reasonably achieved should be included.
 Any net benefits likely to result from the Major Project should be identified.

-Discuss the impacts of the Major Project in terms of the constraints or benefits it may place on the current or future use of land within the Major Project site and surrounding area as a result of environmental impacts or emissions, including impacts on other uses, particularly sensitive uses.
+The impacts of the Major Project in terms of the constraints or benefits it may place on the current or future use of land within the Major Project site and surrounding area should be discussed, including as a result of environmental impacts or emissions, including impacts on other uses, particularly sensitive uses.